Frequently Asked Questions

 The Form K is a form set out in the Strata Property Act.
 This form must be signed by any person renting either a unit or a room in a unit in a strata development.
 It provides confirmation that the tenant has received a copy of the bylaws of the strata corporation and agrees to abide by them.
 If the Form K is not received, there are various remedies against the owner that are set out in the strata corporation bylaws and the Strata Property Act.
 In addition, failure to have a tenant sign a Form K provides the tenant with certain rights under the Residential Tenancy Act.
 You can download a Form K from our Forms page.

-Complaints must always be in writing and must be submitted to the strata council, generally through the property manager.
-You can send a letter or an email with the specifics, (i.e. date, time place, nature of the incident) to us or you can also complete the Bylaw And/Or Rule Violation Complaint Form.
+There is a strict process for bylaw complaints and this means it takes time.
+The first step of an incident is to talk to your neighbours.
+If you need assistance from there, we require the date, time, place, and nature of the incident in writing to take to council: Bylaw And/Or Rule Violation Complaint Form.
 Please note that while you will not be disclosed as a complainant, anonymous complaints are nearly impossible for the strata corporation to enforce if challenged.

 Complaints will generally be discussed at council meetings, after which the property manager will send a letter to the offender noting that a complaint was received and warning them about the action.
 If there is a significant issue where a warning is not appropriate or if a more minor issue persists and further complaints are received, an additional letter will be sent (after review with council) outlining a potential fine and giving the offender an opportunity to respond in writing or attend a hearing before council to explain the situation.
 If the offender does not respond in writing or request a hearing, the strata council will decide whether a fine should be imposed and what the appropriate fine is in the circumstances.
 If an offender does respond in writing or attend a hearing, the council will make a decision based on the facts presented.

 Many strata corporations have specific bylaws that outline the move in and move out procedures.
 Often you will need to advise a caretaker, council member or the property manager of your moving plans.
 Please review the bylaws for your particular strata corporation to see what the appropriate procedures are.
-If you have any questions after reviewing the bylaws, please contact the property manager or assistant for your building.
+If you have any questions after reviewing the bylaws, please email our team at email@example.com for assistance.

 Please see the link below for specific instructions on how to add Proline Management to your safe senders list or email address book.
 Find the appropriate section for the email provider you use and follow the steps below.